agraef/purr-data/README.md

 http://l2ork.music.vt.edu/main/?page_id=56#install-dev

 #### Windows 32-bit Using msys2
-Time to build: *roughly 1.5 hours*
+Time to build: *roughly 1.5 hours-- 30 minutes of this is for Gem alone*

 Important note: check the name of your Windows user account.
 If it has a space in it-- like "My Home Computer" or "2nd Laptop", then **stop**.
 You may not